On Eagleson's theorem in the non-stationary setup: Vector-valued processes

-We have the following version of the, so called, Esseen inequality: \begin{lemma} Let $X$ and $Y$ be two real-valued random variables, and let $\varphi_X$ and $\varphi_Y$ be their characteristic functions.
+We have the following (well known) version of the, so called, Berry-Esseen inequality: \begin{lemma} Let $X$ and $Y$ be two real-valued random variables, and let $\varphi_X$ and $\varphi_Y$ be their characteristic functions, respectively.
 Let $Z$ be another random variable which has a bounded density function $f_Z$.
-Then for any $T>0$ we have
+Then for every $T>0$ we have

 where $\|f_Z\|_\infty=\sup f_Z$ and $c>0$ is some absolute constant which can be taken to be the root of the equation

 In particular,

 \end{lemma} \begin{proof} Taking $b=1$ at the beginning of Section 4.1 in \cite{Lin} we get that